pandosme/DetectX/README.md

 Please read [Train-Build.md](https://github.com/pandosme/DetectX/blob/main/Train-Build.md) to understand how to train and build the package.

 # Pre-requsite
 - Axis Camera based on ARTPEC-8.
-A special firmware for ARTPEC-7 having a TPU can be requested.
+By using edgetpu compiler it is possible to build for cameras based on ARTPEC-7 having a TPU (e.g. P3255).

 # User interface
 The user interface is designed to validate detection and apply various filters.